gvne/urlhandler/README.md

 URL handler are most useful in protocols that send response through a redirect URI such as `OAuth2`.

-## App from AppleScript

-Mac OS natively allows creating an URL handler for Applications.
-To use that tool we need to make an Application.
-The easiest way of doing so it to use `AppleScript`.
-Open the `Script Editor.app` application.
-Load the `src/urlhandler.scpt` script and export it as an application.

 ## Quick Start

-##### Make an application out of the src/urlhandler.scpt script
+##### Make an application
-Open the script with the Script Editor application and export it as an Application
+Open the `src/urlhandler.scpt` script with the Script Editor application and export it as an Application in a local folder.

 ##### Package the script
 Run the package script: